Imrul2322/Data-Cleaning-Explroration-and-Visualization/README.md

 ## Key Findings

 USA was one of the biggest victim of COVID-19 in terms of COVID-19 cases and death counts.
 Everage new cases decreased significantly after November 2021 in USA.
 Total death count was highest in Europe among continents.
-Vaccinations started in USA on December, 2020 and by May, 2022 66.65% people were fully vaccinated.
+Vaccinations started in USA on December 2020 and by May 2022, 66.65% people were fully vaccinated.

-## Environment
+## Resources

-1. Microsoft SQL Server Management Studio
+* Microsoft SQL Server Management Studio
-2. Google Cloud Services (Cloud SQL)
+* Google Cloud Services (Cloud SQL)
+* Tableau
+* Python (Pandas)

 ## Dataset